Continental Resources Reports Third Quarter 2014 Results

 The following table provides the Company's average daily production by region for the periods presented.

-Continental's average realized sales price excluding the effects of derivative positions was $98.02 per barrel of oil and $5.23 per thousand cubic feet ("Mcf") of natural gas, or $78.55 per Boe for third quarter 2013.
-Realized settlements of commodity derivative positions generated a $5.92 loss per barrel of oil and $0.62 gain per Mcf of natural gas resulting in a net realized hedging loss of $40.3 million, or $3.11 per Boe for the third quarter 2013.
-Based on realizations without the effect of derivatives, the Company's third quarter 2013 oil differential was $7.80 per barrel below the NYMEX daily average for the period.
-The realized natural gas price differential for third quarter 2013 was a positive $1.65 per Mcf.
+Continental's average realized sales price excluding the effects of derivative positions was $85.49 per barrel of oil and $5.10 per thousand cubic feet of natural gas ("Mcf"), or $69.08 per Boe for third quarter 2014.
+Settlements of matured commodity derivative positions generated a $0.37 loss per barrel of oil and $0.15 gain per Mcf of natural gas, resulting in a net gain on matured derivatives of $0.2 million, or $0.01 per Boe for the third quarter 2014.
+Based on realizations without the effect of derivatives, the Company's third quarter 2014 oil differential was $11.77 per barrel below the NYMEX daily average for the period.
+The realized natural gas price differential for third quarter 2014 was a positive $1.04 per Mcf.

-Non-acquisition capital expenditures for third quarter 2013 totaled $910 million, including $770 million in exploration and development drilling, $100 million in leasehold and seismic and $40 million in workovers, recompletions and other.
-Acquisition capital expenditures totaled approximately $74 million for third quarter 2013, and are excluded from the Company's capital expenditure guidance for 2013 of $3.6 billion.
+Non-acquisition capital expenditures for third quarter 2014 totaled approximately $1.3 billion, including approximately $1.2 billion in exploration and development drilling, $66 million in leasehold and seismic and $55 million in facilities, workovers, recompletions and other.
+Acquisition capital expenditures totaled approximately $72 million for third quarter 2014.

 The following table provides the Company's production results, average sales prices, per-unit operating costs, results of operations and certain non-GAAP financial measures for the periods presented.
 Average sales prices exclude any effect of derivative transactions.
 Per-unit expenses have been calculated using sales volumes.